Immigration & Support Services

 What This Means for Employers

+Employers were required to complete a mandatory WISP Eligibility Survey for every candidate prior to Feb.
+28, 2026.
 At this time, WISP cannot guarantee endorsement reissuance, even where a letter was previously granted.
 Processing will occur within the limits of AAIP’s annual community allocation.

 We recognize the impact these changes may have on employers and candidates.
 These requirements are mandated by AAIP and apply to all designated rural communities across Alberta.